8.4 Promoting culture and cultural participation

 Legal basis for policies

-The key programmes for promoting cultural participation and cultural education also promote different structures (institutions, organisations) and programmes for cultural education for children and young people at federal (national), state and community level.
-They usually offer funding for alliances, organisational work, training and development for full-time and volunteer staff:
+The key programmes for promoting cultural participation and cultural education also strive to bring about structural change (institutions, organisations) and to support programmes for cultural education for children and young people at federal (national), state and community level.
+The programmes usually offer funding for the initiation of alliances, as well as organisational work and training and development for full-time and volunteer staff:

 National (Bund) level

-- Funding via the Child and Youth Plan of the Federal Government (Kinder- und Jugendplan des Bundes, KJP) As the federal agency with supreme authority, the Federal Youth Ministry (Bundesjugendministerium) encourages activities by child and youth services and offers funding provided they are of supra-regional importance and cannot be funded effectively by the federal state alone.
-The Federal Youth Ministry does this on the basis of the Child and Youth Plan of the federation (Kinder- und Jugendplan des Bundes, KJP), prior to 1994 known as the National Youth Plan [Bundesjugendplan]) adopted in 1950.
+- As the federal agency with supreme authority, the Federal Youth Ministry (Bundesjugendministerium) encourages activities by child and youth services and offers funding provided they are of supra-regional importance and cannot be funded effectively by the federal state alone.
+The Federal Youth Ministry does this on the basis of the Child and Youth Plan of the Federal Government (Kinder- und Jugendplan des Bundes, KJP), prior to 1994 known as the National Youth Plan (Bundesjugendplan) adopted in 1950 (cf. BMFSFJ 2016).
 KJP is the central funding instrument for child and youth services at federal (national) level and has the biggest budget of all of the Federal Youth Ministry’s funding initiatives.
-One area of child and youth services covered by the Plan refers to cultural education in accordance with Article 11 of Book VIII of the Social Code – Child and Youth Services (Sozialgesetzbuch Achtes Buch – Kinder- und Jugendhilfe, SGB VIII).
+One area of child and youth services covered by the Plan refers to cultural education in accordance with Article 11 of Book 8 of the Social Code – Child and Youth Services (Sozialgesetzbuch Achtes Buch – Kinder- und Jugendhilfe, SGB VIII).